WillemTheWalrus/DankSpots2.0/README.md

 1. npm install -g
 2. npm install -g ionic -- this is the mobile framework that wraps Angular, comes with cli commands you'll see in the docs
-3. npm install -g codrova -- this is the native library
+3. npm install -g cordova -- this is the native library

 Here's the  [Getting Started](https://ionicframework.com/getting-started "Getting Started") link for any beginner direction.